ioandr/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Configuration files for bash, zsh, tmux
+Configuration files for common utilities like bash, zsh, vim, git and tmux.